How To Calculate The Employee Retention Tax Credit

 For the purpose of the ERC, the IRS uses the definition of FTE given in the Affordable Care Act.
 An FTE employee for the ERC is defined as an employee who averages at least 30 hours of service per week or 130 hours per calendar month.

-- If you had 500 or more average FTE in 2019, wages paid to employees NOT providing services are qualified wages.
+- Wages paid to employees NOT providing services are considered qualified wages.

 Step 3: Gather The Documents You Need To File For The ERC Credit